 - From tapes recorded by Khrushchev in his retirement.
 This passage was not included in the transcribed memoir his son helped to smuggle to the West and published in 1970 as Khrushchev Remembers; it came to light in 1990 when the full tapes became available.

 Red Plenty (2010), by the English novelist Francis Spufford, is set in the years between Stalin's death (1953) and the end of the Khrushchev "thaw" in the late 1960s.
-It tells the story of the brief era when, in the late 1950s and early 1960s, the Soviet economy was growing faster than any other country except Japan, Khrushchev was promising Soviet living standards would exceed the U.S. by 1980, and a fully planning, fully centralized economy embracing the capabilities of the new field of computing made it seem possible, before it all came crashing down.
+It tells the story of the brief era when the Soviet economy was growing faster than any other country except Japan, Khrushchev was promising Soviet living standards would exceed the U.S. by 1980, and a fully planned, fully centralized economy, embracing the capabilities of the new field of computing made it seem attainable, before it all came crashing down resulting in the economic stagnation of the 70s and 80s, and the final collapse of the Evil Empire.

 The brilliant accomplishment of Red Plenty stems from Spufford being a fine writer who concocted what he calls "faction", a mixture of fact and fiction.
-We meet fictional young idealists, factory managers, and party strivers, along with Khrushchev, Alexei Kosygin, and other apparatchiks which allows him to tell a story with heavy doses of economic theory in an entertaining and instructive way.
-Because it is set in the post-Stalin era with The Terror and spectre of mass murder or the gulag no longer hangs over everyone, the complete failure of the Soviet planing system makes for an even more powerful tale.
+We meet fictional young idealists, factory managers, and party strivers, along with Khrushchev, Alexei Kosygin, and other apparatchiks as he spins a story with heavy doses of economic theory in an entertaining and instructive way.
+Because it is set in the post-Stalin era with The Terror and specter of mass murder and the gulag no longer hanging over everyone, the complete failure of the Soviet planing system makes for an even more powerful tale.

 Through his deft storytelling, Spufford demonstrates that the more centralized a society is at the top, the more vulnerable it is to small mishaps at the bottom which can ripple back through the entire system.
 And he sums up the deterioration of the system: